Airflow 101: How Range Hood Power and CFM Are Measured

 How HVI Tests Airflow

-HVI measures airflow under different static pressure points which simulate various ductwork scenarios.
-These results are plotted on a performance curve that shows how much air a model can move under different installation conditions.
+HVI measures airflow at multiple static pressure levels that simulate different ductwork conditions.
+The results are plotted on a performance curve showing how much air a range hood can move as resistance increases.

 1. HVI Standard Rating at 0.1 Inches of Static Pressure

-This is the airflow most often displayed on HVI certified hoods.
-It reflects performance under a typical well designed duct system.
+This is the airflow rating most commonly displayed on HVI-certified range hoods.
+It reflects performance under a typical, properly designed residential duct system.

 2. Maximum Power Rating at 0 Static Pressure